Jan9103/webserver.nu/README.md

 * JSON: `application/json`
 * HTML: `text/html`

+In case your clients (like nushell `http get`) for whatever reason think your json is binary data you can add `;charset=UTF-8` to the end of your mime-type (example: `application/json;charset=UTF-8`) to tell them the encoding directly.

 ### Creating a mapped webserver

 A mapped server automatically maps requests to the responsible nu-function